NguynHau/Paper_SS_RSVM_2026/v2.0/README.md

 11. Result aggregation.
 12. Figure generation.

 The full benchmark is substantially more computationally expensive than reproducing the analysis from the supplied CSV files.

-The provided `master_results.csv` therefore serves as the stored experimental record used to generate the reported analysis.
+The provided `master_results.csv` therefore serves as the stored experimental record used to generate the Version 2.0 analyses.

 ---

-# Reproducibility Checklist
+# 11. Reproducibility Checklist

-The repository provides:
+Version 2.0 provides:

 - [x] Final implementation
 - [x] R-SVM baseline implementation
-- [x] Dynamic safe screening implementation
+- [x] Dynamic Safe Screening implementation
 - [x] Dataset configuration
 - [x] Solver configuration
 - [x] Experimental parameters